ElixirTeSS/TeSS/README.md

 ### Live deployment

-Although designed for CentOS, this document can be followed quite closely to set up TeSS to work with Apache and Passenger:
+Although designed for CentOS, this document can be followed quite closely to set up a Rails app to work with Apache and Passenger:

     https://www.digitalocean.com/community/tutorials/how-to-setup-a-rails-4-app-with-apache-and-passenger-on-centos-6

+To set up TeSS in production, do:

+`rake db:setup RAILS_ENV=production`

+which will do db:create, db:schema:load, db:seed.
+If you want the DB dropped as well:

+`rake db:reset RAILS_ENV=production`

+ (which will do db:drop, db:setup)

+`unset XDG_RUNTIME_DIR` may need setting in ~/.profile or similar if rails console moans about permissions.

+Delete all from Solr if need be:

+`curl http://localhost:8983/solr/update?commit=true -d  '<delete><query>*:*</query></delete>'`
+`rake sunspot:solr:reindex RAILS_ENV=production`

+ Create an admin user and assign it appropriate 'admin' role.

+ The first time and each time a css or js file is updated:

+ `bundle exec rake assets:clean RAILS_ENV=production`
+ `bundle exec rake assets:precompile RAILS_ENV=production`

+ Restart your Web server.

 ## Basic API